maciejkuran/UnitConverted/README.md

             application but I can edit it from one place, and the changes will automatically appear everywhere.
 Components are sort of like re-usable templates.

- ## Programming problems solving - js concepts
+ ## Programming problems solving - JS concepts

   <b>1.
 The category search filter</b>
  <p>